heyhusen/archlinux-package-action/README.md

 This action allows running tools needed for creating Arch Linux (and AUR) package.
 Here's what this action can do:

-- Update checksums on PKGBUILD file
+- Update `pkgver`, `pkgrel`, or checksums on PKGBUILD file
+- Validate PKGBUILD with [namcap](https://wiki.archlinux.org/title/namcap)
 - Generate [.SRCINFO](https://wiki.archlinux.org/title/.SRCINFO) based on your PKGBUILD
-- Validate PKGBUILD with [namcap](https://wiki.archlinux.org/title/namcap)
 - Run [makepkg](https://wiki.archlinux.org/title/Makepkg) with custom flags (rather than default)

 ## Usage